ninedot5hours/ninedot5hours.github.io/_posts/2021-04-06-me,-our-watch-and-i.md

----
-Daniela
-Title: Me, our watch and I
-Subtitle: On lovesick electronics and other mysteries
-Color/ Mood: yellow
-Date 4.6.2021
----

 ##Me, our watch and I

 I was late, oh yes.
 Two wasted hours, some frayed nerves and a missed barbecue.
 But it was neither my fault nor the watch’s, Scout’s honor, but entirely the BVG, Berlin’s public transport corporation, messing it all up.